iterative/katacoda-scenarios/examples/shared-server/step1.md

    `df -h /`{{execute}}

-2. Format it as an XFS filesystem with _reflink_ enabed, and mount it:
+2. Format it as an XFS filesystem with _reflink_ enabled, and mount it:

    ```
    mkfs.xfs \